claremacrae/project_dependencies_viz/README.md

 ## The 'sample' project

-The images here represent the dependencies in a fictional, simple system, consisting of two libraries (lib1 and lib2) and two programs (exe1 and exe2)
+The images here represent the dependencies in a fictional, simple system, consisting of:

+* two libraries ('lib1' and 'lib2') - drawn as ovals
+* two programs ('exe1' and 'exe2') - drawn as rectangles

 ![](all-targets.svg)

+* the arrows show project dependencies
-'all-targets' is a special link that loads the full dependency image - which is what is shown above.
+* 'all-targets' is a special link that loads the full dependency image - which is what is shown above.
+This will make more sense after reading the next section.

 ## Viewing the dependencies